awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_managing_access.md

       ]
   }
   ```
-+ This policy allows a user to run the `guardduty:UpdateIPSet` operation, using the detector ID of 1234567 and the IPSet ID of 000000 in the us\-east\-1 region:
++ This policy allows a user to run the `guardduty:UpdateIPSet` operation, using the detector ID of 1234567 and the IPSet ID of 000000 in the us\-east\-1 Region:
 **Note**
 Make sure that the user has the permissions required to access trusted IP lists and threat lists in GuardDuty\.
 For more information, see [Permissions Required to Upload Trusted IP Lists and Threat Lists](guardduty_upload_lists.md#upload-permissions)\.